Tips on Wearing Spectral Filters

 - Reward ideas

-For a week or two drop into classrooms during recess period, and put a bright pencil next to a student and say, " Caught you wearing your glasses", or "Caught you using your overlays".
+For a week or two drop into classrooms during recess period, and put a bright pencil next to a student and say, " Caught you wearing your filters", or "Caught you using your overlays".

 - Give a teen a wallet sized card with 12 circles similar to those for coffee and haircuts.
-The teacher initials each day glasses are worn.
+The teacher initials each day filters are worn.
 When the card is full they are redeemable for a coupon or a treat.

 The parent and child generate a list of eight to ten things the student would like, and the parent can approve.
 Make them age appropriate.
 They can be anything.